 Voice Control.
 Both of these cameras offer voice control.
-When it's enabled, you can speak some basic command to do things like start and stop recording or change the shooting mode.
+When it’s enabled, you can speak some basic commands to do things like start and stop recording or change the shooting mode.

 One area where they’re different, though, is that the HERO6 Black offers Wake on Voice.
 Just like it sounds, it can turn the camera on with a voice command when the camera is powered off.
 It’s not available on the HERO.

 Audio.
 Both cameras have built-in microphones.
 You can also plug in an external microphone (or another audio accessory) into the HERO6 Black (using a mic adapter), but you can’t do that with the HERO.